Right9lt/Right9lt/README.md

 - 👋 Hi, I’m @Right9lt
-- 👀 I’m interested in shitcoding
+- 💩 I’m interested in shitcoding
-- 🌱 I’m currently learning shitcoding
+- 💩 I’m currently learning shitcoding
-I'm good at shitcoding.
-I am shitcode.
+- 💩 I'm good at shitcoding
+- 💩 I am shitcode

 <!---
 Right9lt/Right9lt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.